 When to switch formulas

 It’s always important to consult with baby’s pediatrician when you feel that you need to switch baby’s formula.
-If an allergy or significant intolerance is suspected, soy formula is often bypassed for a partially hydrolyzed formula or occasionally a different form (concentrate versus powder versus ready-to-feed) or brand.
-Severe allergies are dealt with using hypoallergenic formulas.
+If a milk allergy or significant intolerance is suspected, soy formula is often bypassed for a partially hydrolyzed formula or occasionally a different form (concentrate versus powder versus ready-to-feed) or brand.8 Severe allergies are dealt with using hypoallergenic formulas.

-In the end, it’s important to recognize what’s normal and what’s a red flag with regard to baby’s digestion.
+In the end, it’s important to recognize what’s normal and what’s a red flag regarding baby’s digestion.
 Before considering a formula switch, double-check to make sure you are preparing the formula properly and that you are following baby’s hunger and fullness cues.
-Sometimes encouraging a full baby to finish their bottle can cause baby to be gassy or to spit up quite a bit.
-Always work with baby’s doctor to find the best formula for your little one!